 During July 2001, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards No. 142, "Goodwill and Other Intangible Assets" ("SFAS 142").
 This Statement requires, among other things, that goodwill not be amortized, but be tested for impairment at least annually.
-Application of SFAS 142 was required immediately for business combinations completed after June 30, 2001; however, for transactions completed prior to this date, Autodesk adopted the provisions of SFAS 142 on February 1, 2002.
-Had the provisions of SFAS 142 been in effect during the first quarter of fiscal 2002, Autodesk's net income and diluted earnings per share would have been \$31.4 million and \$0.28 per share, respectively.
+Application of SFAS 142 was required immediately for Autodesk's acquisitions of the software division of Media 100 and the 60 percent interest in Buzzsaw.com that Autodesk did not own.
+Both acquisitions were completed after June 30, 2001.
+For business combinations completed prior to this date, the provisions of SFAS 142 were effective beginning on February 1, 2002.

+The following table sets forth Autodesk's net income and per share amounts had the provisions of SFAS 142 been in effect during the first six months of fiscal 2001 and the past three fiscal years, respectively, assuming no impairment of the acquired assets.